Presenter Script | Marketplace Trust + Fulfillment Decisioning

 Say this exactly

 The platform has to protect trust, preserve conversion, and keep fulfillment promises credible in the same path.
-Redis is the operational context layer that makes those tradeoffs possible at order time.
+Redis Iris is the context engine — the operational context layer that makes those tradeoffs possible at order time.

 Now let me show you the live order moment where that architecture matters.